ripley57/Files/Ex/Report.md

 The **PII Overview** and **GDPR** dashboards are great for getting an immediate satellite view of the volume and types of PII in your organisation.

 One of major use I can see of the product, which also benefits the speed of actioning GDPR requests, is to help organisations  control the growth of their stored PII.
-The platform enables an organization to not only see where their PII is located, but also to review it, enabling them to determine if the appropriate people have access to the data and also if there is even a need to store such data.
+The platform enables an organization to not only see where their PII is located, but also to review it at an individual file level.
+This enables an organisation to determine if the appropriate people have access to the data and also if there is even a need to store some types of PII.

-Because the GDPR an potentially affect any company, anywhere in the world, keeping a cap on the volume and different loctions of stored PII will be a huge benefit to both the response times of GDPR requests, but also improve the security of the data.
+Avoiding GDPR is not going to be possible for most companies, whereever they are based in the world.
+But the impact of GDPR can be reduced if the amount of PII being stored can be kept to a minimum.
+Less  PII means sipler and thereofre quicker GDPR response times.
+In addition, limiting the volume and separate locations of stored PII (incluing duplicated PII) provides huge security benefits.

-In this context, here's an example of how I would use the platform to examine stored credit card numbers:
+In this context, of reducing PII, here's how I might use the platform...